-903.2C 24 HOUR CARE RECIPIENT RESPONSIBILITIES
+903.2C RECIPIENT RESPONSIBILITIES

-- 1. The primary caregiverLRI must provide supporting documentation of the absence of the primary caregiver due to medical need. - 2.
-The primary caregiverLRI must pursue the availability of alternate caregivers to provide care during the interval before requesting 24-hour care. - 3.
+- 1. The primary caregiver must provide supporting documentation of the absence of the primary caregiver due to medical need. - 2.
+The primary caregiver must pursue the availability of alternate caregivers to provide care during the interval before requesting 24-hour care. - 3.
 All other policies found in Section 3903.1C, Recipient Responsibilities, of this Chapter shall apply.

-903.2D 24 HOUR CARE AUTHORIZATION PROCESS
+903.2 D AUTHORIZATION PROCESS

-1. The provider may request a verbal authorization of the QIO-like vendor if the need for such service was unanticipated.
-A written request, along with supporting information should be submitted as soon as possible thereafter, but no later than three working days after the verbal request.
+- 1. The provider may request a verbal authorization of the QIO-like if the need for such service was unanticipated.
+A written request, along with supporting information should be submitted as soon as possible thereafter, but no later than 3 working days after the verbal request - 2.
+The provider agency must submit a PAR along with the EPSDT screening referral and supporting documentation of the absence of a primary caregiver to the QIO-like prior to the provision of 24-hour coverage, if the need for such service was anticipated.